Application process for exchange students

 - Letter of recommendation

-- Course selection approved by your university
+- Course selection approved by your university (document not necessary for FSLXXX courses)

 - Transcript documenting completed studies, every years after high school if possible (photocopy)